makerbbq/makerbbq.github.io/pages/equipment.md

 We added the Anova during a recent sale.
 It allows some amazing options and is now my favorite way to reheat BBQ.

-# FoodSaver V4865 2-In-1 Vacuum Sealing System
+# FoodSaver 2-In-1 Vacuum Sealing System

 Sometimes you need to protect food from air or water, such as when you're cooking Sous Vide, or to prevent freezer burn or dehydration as you freeze or refridgerate food.
+For this we use our [FoodSaver] to seal up leftovers and prepare meats and vegetables for cooking in the [Anova Precision Cooker][].

 <img src="{{ site.urlimg }}foodsaver.jpg" />